ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The FIPS status information found in Evidence indicates only the mode of operation of the device and is not authoritative of its validation status.
 This information is available on the NIST CMVP website or by contacting the device vendor.
 As an example, some devices may have the option to enable FIPS mode in configuration even if the vendor has not submitted this model for validation.
 As another example, a device may be running in a mode consistent with FIPS Level 3 but the device was only validated and certified to Level 2.
 A Relying Party wishing to know the validation status of the device MUST couple the device state information contained in the Evidence with a valid FIPS CMVP certificate for the device.

-## Key Entity
+## Key Element

-A key entity is associated with the type `id-evidence-entity-key`.
-Each instance of a key entity represents a different addressable key found in the Target Environment.
-There can be multiple key entities found in Evidence, but each reported key entity MUST describe a different key from the Target Environment.
-Two key entities may represent the same underlying cryptographic key (keys with the exact same value) but they must be different portions of the Target Environment.
+A key element is associated with the type `id-evidence-element-key`.
+Each instance of a key element represents a different addressable key found in the Target Environment.
+There can be multiple key elements found in Evidence, but each reported key element MUST describe a different key observed from the Target Environment.
+Two key elements may represent the same underlying cryptographic key
+(keys with the exact same value) but they must be different portions of the Target Environment.

-A key entity is composed of a collection of claims relating to the cryptographic key.
-At minimum, a key entity MUST report the claim "identifier" to uniquely identify this cryptographic key from any others found in the same Target Environment.
+A key element is composed of a collection of claims relating to the cryptographic key.
+At minimum, a key element MUST report the claim "identifier" to uniquely identify this cryptographic key from any others found in the same Target Environment.

-A Verifier that detects Evidence with multiple key entities referring to the same addressable key MUST reject the Evidence.
+A Verifier that detects Evidence with multiple key elements referring to the same addressable key MUST reject the Evidence.

-The following table lists the claims for a key entity defined within this specification.
+The following table lists the claims for a key element defined within this specification.
 The "Reference" column refers to the specification where the semantics for the claim can be found.